Does intermittent fasting work for weight loss, and what should I know first?

 A stricter version of time-restricted eating is the 23:1 plan.
 This includes eating one meal per day, followed by 23 hours of fasting.

-All plans allow water and other non-caloric beverage consumption during the fasting period.
+All plans allow water and other non-caloric beverages, such as black coffee or tea, during the fasting period.

 No matter what eating window you follow, the ability to share at least one meal a day with family and friends is a benefit of time-restricted eating.